A lot of businesses get these two ad products from Google confused with each other. Which is easy to do admittedly.

 I'm not quite sure why Google didn't make Local Service Ads part of Google Ads but they didn't, it's a completely separate dashboard and ad product.

+You can can only run Local Service Ads if you're in one of the approved industries.
 If you're in an industry that Local Service Ads works with, then it's definitely worth testing out after getting Google Screened.

 One the biggest differences between Google Ads and Local Service Ads is how you pay.
 With Local Service Ads you actually pay per lead vs paying per click like with Google Ads.

 Local Service Ads also allows you to become "Google Screened", which adds an extra level of legitimacy since Google is essentially backing your business and letting everyone know you've gone through an extra layer of verification and are a more legitimate business than those who aren't Google Screened.